KCRO

 KCRO (660 kHz) is a commercial AM radio station in Omaha, Nebraska.
 KCRO is owned by Hickory Radio and airs a Christian talk and teaching radio format.
-The studios are located on Burt Street (near North 120th Street and Dodge Road in West Omaha), while the transmitter is located behind Roncalli Catholic High School near Sorensen Parkway in Northwest Omaha.
+The studios are located on Burt Street (near North 120th Street and Dodge Road in West Omaha), while the transmitter site is located behind Roncalli Catholic High School near Sorensen Parkway in Northwest Omaha.
+Founded in 1922, it is Nebraska's oldest radio station.

 KCRO operates with 1,000 watts power during daytime hours.
 Because AM 660 is a clear channel frequency (reserved for 50,000-watt Class A WFAN in New York City), KCRO must greatly reduce power to 54 watts at night to avoid interference.
 It uses a non-directional antenna at all times.

 Programming was additionally heard on 60-watt FM translator station K293CJ at 106.5 MHz.
 The translator has since been moved to Lincoln, and changed frequencies to 106.7 FM.

 Programming

 KCRO airs national religious leaders such as Jim Daly, Chuck Swindoll and David Jeremiah as well as local preachers.
-On weekends, KCRO 660 airs Southern Gospel music.
+On weekends, KCRO airs southern gospel music.
 KCRO is a brokered time radio station, where hosts pay Hickory Radio for 15 to 30-minute blocks of time, and may use their shows to seek donations to their ministries.
-Most hours begin with world and national news from SRN News.
+Most hours begin with world and national news from Salem Radio Network.

 History

-The station signed on the air on April 19, 1922, making it among the oldest radio stations in Nebraska.
-By the 1930s, it was operating on AM 660 at 500 watts.
-However, it was originally a daytimer required to go off the air at sunset.
-The station's call sign was WAAW and it was owned by the Omaha Grain Exchange, broadcasting agricultural reports and crop prices.
-In 1939, the call letters were switched to KOWH.
+The station was first licensed, as WAAW, on April 19, 1922, and debuted the same day, making it among the first radio stations in Nebraska, and the oldest surviving one.
+The call letters were randomly assigned from a sequential roster of available call signs.
+Also, until the January 1923 adoption of the Mississippi River as the dividing line, radio stations in Nebraska received call letters starting with "W" rather than "K".
+The station broadcast agricultural reports and crop prices.

+On November 11, 1928, as part of a major allocation implemented by the Federal Radio Commission's General Order 40, WAAW was assigned to 660 kHz, restricted to daytime-only operation.

-In 1946, KOWH put one of the first FM stations on the air in Omaha, now KTGL.
-The original call letters were KOAD.
+In 1939, the station call letters were changed to KOWH.
+In 1946, KOWH put one of the first FM stations on the air in Omaha, KOAD (later KTGL).